Bjartur-I-Dali-Udbo/modernF1/README.md

   - [2.3.
 Data not used](#23-data-not-used)

-# Upcoming content.
+# Planned content.
-- Driver statistics for specific conditions (In writing).
-- Most successful Lap-1 drivers since 1996 (Conceptualisation phase).
+- [x] Qualification Dominance
+  - [x] Percentage lead.
+  - [x] Z-Test means.
+  - [x] Z-Test medians
-- Revision of *Qualification Dominance* sample data, to address the potentially negative impact on Z-Tests, by new team entries that underperform.
+  - [ ] Revision of  sample data, to address the potentially negative impact on Z-Tests, by new team entries that underperform.
+- [ ] Driver statistics for specific conditions (In writing).
+- [ ] Most successful Lap-1 drivers since 1996 (Conceptualisation phase).

 # 1. Qualification Dominance
 In multiple motorsport journalistic publications, user projects posted on reddit